mhered/cpp_tutorial/README.md

   This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
   ```

-* Install an IDE: he uses Eclipse CDT, I will use Visual Studio Code

 * Create a file `hello_cpp.cpp`